jmokhtarx/ai-data-analyst-agent/README.md

 ## Known limitations / next steps

+- **Report generation is still being refined** — PDF and Word exports are functional, but the report system is still being improved for better formatting, charts, and different dataset/session sizes
+- **Chart generation is still being refined** — chart selection and generation can still be imperfect for some ambiguous or complex requests
 - Chats and uploaded data live only in memory for the current browser session — refreshing the page clears everything (no disk persistence yet)
-- Chart selection can still be imperfect on very ambiguous requests
 - No correlation or outlier detection yet
 - Tested on datasets up to a few hundred rows; large-file behavior (10k+ rows) not yet verified

 ---

 ## Project philosophy

-This was built step by step, testing each piece before moving to the next, rather than generating the whole system at once.
-Every major component maps directly back to the original architecture diagram at the top of this file — Loader, Profiler, Planner, Tools, Explainer, and Report Generator each exist as their own tested, understandable piece.
+The project follows a simple principle:

+**The LLM decides what to do.
+Python does the actual work.**

+The system is designed to keep reasoning and computation separate.
+The LLM is responsible for understanding the user's request, selecting the appropriate tool, and explaining the result.
+Pandas and Python handle the actual calculations, data processing, and chart generation.

+The project is also built incrementally, with each major component developed and tested independently before being integrated into the full pipeline.

+The goal is to keep the system simple, transparent, and easy to understand without relying on heavy orchestration frameworks or unnecessary infrastructure.